SumonKantiDey/Kaggle-Competitions/Jigsaw Multilingual Toxic Comment Classification/README.md

 # Jigsaw Multilingual Toxic Comment Classification [link](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification/overview).

 The target of this competition is to build machine learning models that can identify toxicity in online conversations.
-Used language was
+Used language in this competition dataset was
 **{'en': 'english', 'it': 'italian', 'fr': 'french', 'es': 'spanish', 'tr': 'turkish', 'ru': 'russian', 'pt': 'portuguese'}**.
 The challenging part of the competition is the data are heavily unbalanced, train data has only english text, validation data has only text on 3 languages while test has 6 languages.